 - Schlüterhütte: Great hut, good food, nice (double) rooms, good prices!
 In short: We would always come here again.

 - Puezhütte: Beautifully situated – but (for us) actually too close to the Schlüterhütte.
 Of course, you can avoid this in various ways, but unfortunately we didn’t realise this.
 It would be advisable, for example, to climb Piz Duleda (2909m) directly from Forcella Nives, i.e. immediately after the short via ferrata there (without luggage, which can be deposited on the saddle, the „forcella„), which required about 45-50min uphill from Forcella Nives.
-Alternatively, you can continue right up to the Grödner Joch and spend the night there in one of the (somewhat more expensive but also more luxurious) hotels or houses. – As already described in our thoughts on the choice of stage, the food at the Puez Hut was also rather „below average“ and the breakfast was our worst experience in this respect on the entire tour to Venice, which would speak more in favour of staying at the Gardena Pass (Grödner Joch).
+Alternatively, you could also continue right up to the Grödner Joch and spend the night there in one of the (somewhat more expensive but also more luxurious) hotels or guest houses. – As already described in our thoughts on the choice of stage, the food at the Puez Hut was also rather „below average“ and the breakfast was our worst experience in this respect on the entire tour to Venice, which would speak more in favour of staying at the Gardena Pass (Grödner Joch).

 - Rifugio Viel dal Pan: Almost luxurious and hotel-like hut with a super view onto Lake Fedaia and Marmolada.
 Because of the comparatively „comfortable“ route („Viel dal Pan“ = Italian for „Way of Bread„) from both the Gardena Pass and Lake Fedaia, incredibly well frequented, not only during the day. — Too close to Piz Boé for us and therefore certainly only a once-in-a-lifetime experience (see stage tips).

 - Masaré – Hotel Adriana: Simple but for its location directly on the lake (with lake view room/balcony for us) very reasonably-priced hotel with great service and (not only by Italian standards) good or even excellent breakfast.
-We were even provided with free mountain bikes for our rest day here, which helped us to significantly improve our „exploration range“ to Alleghe and beyond.
+We were even provided with free mountain bikes for our rest-day here, which helped us to significantly improve our „exploration range“ to Alleghe and beyond.

 - Rifugio Bruto Carestiato: Relatively small – but quite pleasant and with good shower, good dinner and also breakfast.
 The location is quite nice but not spectacular.
 In retrospect, according to our own experience and that of fellow hikers, we should have chosen a more favourable hut at Passo Duran (about 30 minutes further).
-The host of the hut is said to be very friendly and even offers to send his via ferrata equipment there and store it if necessary, so that it does not have to be carried along the entire route (as we did).
+The host of the hut is said to be very friendly and even offers to send in your via-ferrata equipment there and store it if necessary, so that it does not have to be carried along the entire route (as we did).
 Another advantage of spending the night on the Passo Duran is that the following stage to the Rifugio Pian de Fontana is correspondingly shorter and you can perhaps also avoid some midday heat on the ascent to the Forcella de Zita Zud associated with this stage.

-- Rifugio Pian de Fontana: This rifugio, converted from a former alpine hut, was altogether quite pleasant and definitely interesting.
-Quite lonely and in a great location, with a beautiful view of the Schiara and its Forcella Marmol, the hiking region of the coming stage, dinner, wine and also breakfast were positively mentioned here, whereby the guest room in particular seems very cosy.
+- Rifugio Pian de Fontana: This rifugio, converted from a former cattle/goat alp, was altogether quite pleasant and definitely interesting.
+Quite lonely and in a great location, with a beautiful view of the Schiara and its Forcella Marmol, the hiking region of the coming stage, dinner, wine and also breakfast were positively mentioned here, whereby the guest room in particular seems very cosy but quite simple.
 The overnight stays are in neighbouring buildings (ex-stables??) with their own toilets and washrooms.
 The only disadvantage from our point of view was the fact that the Rifugio does not offer double rooms or smaller shared rooms.
 So we were accommodated here with only two other (very pleasant British) alpinists in a 10-bed room, in which we would rather not have spent the night with ten people.
 In terms of mattresses, our beds here could be described as „in need of replacement“; in other words, we were lying in some kind of „hollows„.

 - Rifugio 7°Alpini: This small and simple rifugio is run by a really pleasant and friendly family.
-We were accommodated here in one of the few more modern (4-bed) rooms in the otherwise still quite simply equipped hut alone with very good, new beds, although there are probably still rather old multi-bed rooms or larger rooms here as a rule, into which we could take a look in each case, as the hut was „quite unoccupied“ (only 3 other guests) despite top weather conditions during our visit. — Unfortunately, this does not really do justice to the hut and the hut people, even though there are probably very many day guests here in good weather, judging by the legions of hikers who met us on the descent to Belluno.
-However, since the northward access to the Rifugio 7°Alpini is described in the Rother guidebook, among others, as „demanding„, according to our conversations and experiences with fellow hikers, unfortunately very many simply do not dare to take the path and especially the Via ferrata Marmol (KS-3C) to the Rifugio – which is a pity: because in acceptable, i.e. dry weather conditions, the via ferrata is very easy or at least „feasible“ to almost everyone.
+We were accommodated here in one of the few more modern (4-bed) rooms in the otherwise still quite simply-equipped hut alone with very good new beds, although there are probably still rather old multi-bed rooms or larger rooms here as a rule, into which we could take a look in each case, as the hut was „quite unoccupied“ (only 3 other guests) despite top weather conditions during our visit. — Unfortunately, this does not really do justice to the hut and the hut people, even though there are probably very many day guests here in good weather conditions, judging by the legions of hikers who were coming towards us on the descent to Belluno.
+However, since the northward access to the Rifugio 7°Alpini is described in the Rother guidebook, among others, as „demanding„, according to our conversations and experiences with fellow hikers, unfortunately very many simply do not dare to take the path and especially the Via ferrata Marmol (KS-3C) to the Rifugio – which is a pity: because in acceptable, i.e. dry weather conditions, the via ferrata is comparably easy or at least „feasible„ to almost everyone.
 When the weather is acceptable, i.e. dry, the via ferrata is the ultimate experience and pure joy for sure-footed hikers who know how to use the via ferrata set, which is obligatory here.
 The frequent belay-free sections in the descent wall are easily and safely manageable without any problems or difficulties greater than anywhere before on the way to Venice.
-For the total descent via the via ferrata, i.e. from the Forcella Marmol, however, you should plan on about 2.5-3h, even if you can see the Rifugio lying below you shortly after the Forcella, i.e. at the highest point of the „trail“.
+For the total descent down on the via ferrata, i.e. from the Forcella Marmol, however, you should plan on about 2.5-3h, even if you can see the Rifugio lying below you already shortly after the Forcella, i.e. at the highest point of the „trail“.

 - Belluno – Albergo Cappello: Typical simple (3-star) city hotel, not much to say about it.
 The hotel is equipped with air-conditioning (essential in the heat we experienced at the end of July-2020 if you want to sleep well at outside temperatures of 38°C and 90% humidity) and is quite quietly located directly in the old town.
 Belluno’s many interesting restaurants can all be reached very quickly on foot from here.

-- Venice – Combo Venezia: in Venice there are almost a billion possibilities to stay overnight and correspondingly many hotels.
+- Venice – Combo Venezia: In Venice there are almost a billion possibilities to stay overnight and correspondingly many hotels.
 We’ll just mention our choice here, the „COMBO VENEZIA“ in the old Jesuit monastery on the Campo dei Gesuiti („

 Finally, I would like to emphasise once again that our comments/evaluations of all the accommodations we used are completely subjective and could certainly be different for the next guest (or without Corona conditions).
-Nevertheless, none of the accommodations knew about our comments and of course we did not receive any consideration in any direction for good or less good ratings!
+Nevertheless, none of the accommodations knew about our comments and of course we did not receive any consideration in any direction for good or less-good ratings!